Your problematic gene alleles and what to do about them

 Ginkgo Biloba — Five clinical trials totaling over 1500 human subjects demonstrate a very consistent helpful effect

 Dosage 240 milligrams daily split into two doses, the yearly cost of this is $19 — $70 (Protip: there’s a significant savings in using powdered Ginkgo Biloba).
-It one of the best value supplements for maintaining your brain according to Dr. Daniel Amen
+It is one of the best value supplements for maintaining your brain according to Dr. Daniel Amen

 “The prettiest brains I see are the brains of people who take Ginkgo”